Contact%20dermatitis Treatment

 - May be needed in cases of secondary infection

-- Tacrolimus or Pimecrolimus can be an alternative to topical corticosteroids in patients w/ chronic, localized allergic contact dermatitis, localized allergic contact dermatitis resistant to topical corticosteroids, allergic contact dermatitis that involves the face or intertriginous areas or allergic contact dermatitis caused by topical corticosteroids
+- Tacrolimus or Pimecrolimus can be an alternative to topical corticosteroids in patients with chronic, localized ACD, localized ACD resistant to topical corticosteroids, ACD that involves the face or intertriginous areas or ACD caused by topical corticosteroids

 Corticosteroids (Topical)